 About Masks and Coronavirus

 Going forward, the most important way you can protect yourself from the virus, as well as others, is to get the COVID-19 vaccine when it is available to you.
 However, it is important to continue wearing a mask and practicing social distancing, even after you have been vaccinated.

 Medical-grade masks, such as surgical or N-95 masks, need to be reserved for those who need them most and should only be worn by healthcare workers or first responders.
 Learn more about the type of mask that is right for you.

 Wearing a homemade mask is particularly important in places where maintaining a distance of 6 feet or more from other people is difficult, such as the grocery store or pharmacies.

-It is also one of the many reasons why the University of Maryland Medical System's temporary visitor restrictions now require every person entering a hospital or physician practice to wear a face mask at all times.
+It is also one of the many reasons why the University of Maryland Medical System's visitor restrictions require every person entering a hospital or physician practice to wear a face mask at all times.

 What Face Covers Do

 Novel coronavirus infects others through droplets.
 These droplets can be projected into the air when someone speaks, coughs or sneezes.
 Risk of coronavirus transmission through these droplets is higher when people are in close proximity to one another.